Please follow this list of Best Practices for the Exchange Calendar. Click on each link to read more about it.

 End By: here you can enter a date

-We recommend using an "End Date" for a recurring meeting.
+We recommend always setting an "End Date" for a recurring meeting.
 Failing to do so can result in corrupt meetings if the recurring meeting is regularly modified.

 Do not frequently change recurring meetings